qeacourse/AFaceInTheCrowd/index.md

 feature_row_eigenthings_and_applications_of_linalg:
   - image_path: website_graphics/covariancedirections.png
     alt: "A 3D scatter plot showing the relationship between the temperature in 3 cities along with the principal directions of variance shown as vectos."
-    excerpt: "Next, students take the basic properties of matrices and vectors they have learned and learn key concepts of Eigenvalues and Eigenvectors.
+    excerpt: "Next, students build on the basic properties of matrices and vectors and learn key concepts of Eigenvalues and Eigenvectors.
 Our presentation of these important concepts is heavy on visualization and intuition-building.
-We also provide several compelling applications of these concepts to help students understand the power and utility of the theory they are learning.
+We also provide several applications of these concepts to help students understand the power and utility of the math they are learning.

     ### Schedule and Supporting Documents